dalab/deep-ed/README.md

 CUDA_VISIBLE_DEVICES=0 th ed/ed.lua -root_data_dir $DATA_PATH -ent_vecs_filename $ENTITY_VECS -model 'global' |& tee log_train_ed
 ```

-Let it train for XX (TODO: fill) hours, until the validation accuracy does not improve any more or starts dropping.
+Let it train for at least 48 hours (or 400 epochs as defined in our code), until the validation accuracy does not improve any more or starts dropping.
 As we wrote in the paper, we stop learning if
 the validation F1 does not increase after 500 full epochs of the AIDA train dataset.
 Validation F1 can be following using the command:

 ```cat log_train_ed | grep -A20 'Micro F1' | grep -A20 'aida-A'```